-- If not, how much and what kind of debt are you willing to live with?
+- If not, how much debt are you willing to live with?

 - How much would you need to earn to not have to worry about making ends meet?

-- How will you manage your finances in order to maintain this level of financial freedom?
+- How will you manage your finances in order to maintain your financial freedom?

-- How would your life be different if you reached this level of financial freedom?
+- How would your life be different if you created financial freedom?

-- How would your daily life be in better alignment with what you most value?
+- How would your daily life be in alignment with what you most value?

-- How would the relationships within your family develop through this process?
+- How would your relationships develop through this process?

 - How would it feel to achieve this goal?

-- How could you create more effective change in the world?
+- How would you use your freedom to create change in the world?

 Finally, there is no change without action.

 Write down one small thing you can do this week to start moving toward more freedom.
 If you’re feeling brave, hold yourself accountable by sharing it in the comments below.
-Or join the conversation on Facebook.
+Or come tell me about it on Facebook.